What Is Creole Seasoning? The Complete Guide to Louisiana's Iconic Spice Blend

 Spice Storage Hacks for Maximum Freshness

-1. Air-Tight Containers: Store your spice in glass jars with tight-fitting lids to prevent moisture and air exposure.
+1. Air-Tight Containers: Store in glass jars with tight-fitting lids to prevent moisture and air exposure.

-2. Cool & Dark Place: Keep it away from sunlight and heat sources like stovetops.
-A kitchen cabinet or drawer works perfectly.
+2. Cool & Dark Place: Keep away from sunlight and heat sources like stovetops.

 3. Label Everything: Mark the date you bought or made the spice blend.
-Whole spices last up to 4 years; ground ones around 2–3 years.
+Ground spices last 2-3 years.

-5. Buy in Moderation: Only purchase or make what you’ll use within a year unless you’re planning to gift it or store it properly.
+5. Buy in Moderation: Purchase only what you'll use within a year.

 Row of labeled spice jars on a shelf